-- v.
-During FY 2025, information as mentioned in Part A of Schedule II of the SEBI Listing Regulations has been placed before the Board for its consideration. - vi.
+- During FY 2025, information as mentioned in Part A of Schedule II of the SEBI Listing Regulations has been placed before the - vi.
 During FY 2025, meeting of the IDs was held on March 11, 2025.
 The IDs, inter alia, reviewed the performance of Non-Independent Directors, Board as a whole and Chairman of the Company, taking into account the views of Executive and Non-Executive Directors. - vii.
 The Board periodically reviews the compliance reports of all laws applicable to the Company.